leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 `rails g scaffold user name:string email:string`
 `bin/rails db:migrate`

-We’ll also need a root route so we don’t have to manually navigate to the users page.
+We’ll also need a root route so we don’t have to manually navigate to the Users page.
 In your editor of choice, open `routes.rb` and add `root to: “users#index"`

 Now, open the application to make sure it’s up and running:
-`rails s` and navigate to `http://localhost:3000/` - you should see the users index page.
+`rails s` and navigate to `http://localhost:3000/` - you should see the Users Index page.

 ### Step 3: